-11.9 Unsatisfactory performance of Al appointment.
-If an AI is not performing up to expectations established by the instructor, this sets in motion the following process:
+11.9 Unsatisfactory Performance as AI Appointment.
+If an AI is not performing up to expectations established by the Instructor, this sets in motion the following process.

-- Instructor arranges a face-to-face, one-onone meeting with the AI to discuss performance issues.
-The instructor will follow up with an email to the AI, documenting both the reason for the meeting, and any specific plan for improving the situation. - The Al's research advisor and the DGS are notified at once of this meeting, for information purposes.
-The research advisor is encouraged to intervene with the student proactively to correct performance deficiencies. - If performance deficiencies persist, the DGS meets with the student to discuss the possibility of dismissal from the AI appointment.
-The student's advisor is informed of the possibility that support of the student may shift from AI to RA support. - Severe cases of misconduct or failure to cooperate in efforts to improve the situation may result in termination of his/her SAA appointment (which includes both AI and RA appointments). - 5.
-If a student is terminated, he/she has 14 days from the written notice of termination to allow time for an appeal in writing.
+1. Instructor arranges a face-to-face, one-on-one meeting with the AI to discuss performance issues.
+The Instructor will follow up with an email to the AI, documenting both the reason for the meeting, and any specific plan for improving the situation

+2. The Al's Research Advisor and the DGS are notified at once of this meeting, for information purposes.
+The

+Research Advisor is encouraged to intervene with the student proactively to correct performance deficiencies.

+3. If performance deficiencies persist, the DGS meets with the student to discuss the possibility of dismissal from the AI appointment.
+The student's Advisor is informed of the possibility that support of the student may shift from AI to RA support.

+4. Severe cases of misconduct or failure to cooperate in efforts to improve the situation may result in termination of his/her SAA appointment (which includes both AI and RA appointments).

+5. If a student is terminated, he/she has 14 days from the written notice of termination to allow time for an appeal in writing.
 The written appeal must include the reasons why the student feels the termination is unjustified.
-The College then convenes a hearing board to rule on the appeal. - 6.
-Please see the SAA handbook for the appeal procedures, and other details about student academic appointments (RA and AI).
+The College then convenes a hearing board to rule on the appeal.

+6. Please see the SAA handbook for the appeal procedures, and other details about student academic appointments (RA and AI).

-https://www.indiana.edu/~vpfaa/academichan dbook/index.php/Main Page
+http://policies.iu.edu/policies/categories/academic-facultystudents/index.shtml